Thailand train collision with pickup truck kills 8 people and injures 4, railway agency says | Business

 - Thailand

-Eight people were killed when a freight train struck a pickup truck crossing the tracks in an eastern province of Thailand early Friday morning, authorities said.
+Eight people were killed when a freight train struck a pickup truck that was crossing railway tracks in an eastern province of Thailand early Friday morning, authorities said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)